-For later reference, you can view this license from the License tab of the Configure Tower screen, accessible through the Settings () icon from the left navigation bar.
+For later reference, you can view this license from the License tab of the Settings screen, accessible through the

+Settings () icon from the left navigation bar.

-DETAILS LICENSE MANAGEMENT LICENSE Valid License Choose your license file, agree to the End User License Agreement, and click submit.
-VERSION 3.3.0.1376 LICENSE FILE LICENSE TYPE Enterprise BROWSE No file selected.
-SUBSCRIPTION Enterprise Tower Up To 30 Nodes END USER LICENSE AGREEMENT LICENSE KEY 367ce98cba3e62f4c5665c567f60 18ec74fdb35530247d6e0bcbe75 3cbb8fa88 ANSIBLE TOWER BY RED HAT END USER LICENSE AGREEMENT This end user license agreement ("EULA") governs the use of the Ansible Tower software and any related EXPIRES ON 12/31/2024 updates, upgrades, versions, appearance, structure and organization (the "Ansible Tower Software"), regardless of the delivery mechanism.
-TIME REMAINING 2303 Days 1.
-License Grant.
-Subject to the terms of this EULA, Red Hat, Inc. and its affiliates ("Red Hat") grant to you HOSTS AVAILABLE 30 I agree to the End User License Agreement HOSTS USED 1 HOSTS REMAINING 29 If you are ready to upg button below grade, please contact us by clicking the
+DETAILS LICENSE MANAGEMENT ICENSE Valid License Choose your license file, agree to the End User License Agreement, and click submit. /ERSION 3.4.0 LICENSE FILE ICENSE TYPE Enterprise BROWSE No file selected.
+UBSCRIPTION Enterprise Tower Up To 30 Nodes END USER LICENSE AGREEMENT ICENSE KEY 367ce98cba3e62f4c5665c567f60 18ec74fdb35530247d6e0bcbe75 3cbb8fa88 ANSIBLE TOWER BY RED HAT END USER LICENSE AGREEMENT This end user license agreement ("EULA") governs the use of the Ansible Tower software and any related updates, upgrades, versions, EXPIRES ON 01/01/2025 appearance, structure and organization (the "Ansible Tower Software"), regardless of the delivery mechanism.
+IME REMAINING 2262 Days License Grant.
+Subject to the terms of this EULA, Red Hat, Inc. and its affiliates ("Red Hat") grant to you ("You") a non-transferable, non- exclusive, worldwide, non-sublicensable, limited, revocable license to use the Ansible Tower Software for the term of the associated Red Hat OSTS AVAILABLE 30 I agree to the End User License Agreement IOSTS USED 1 SUBMIT OSTS REMAINING 29 f you are ready to upg outton below grade, please contact us by clicking the